eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 and conditions for entities to become registered are for each registrar to determine unless specified elsewhere e.g., in sectoral rules.

+[**What is the implication of having so many trusted lists on the performance of the wallet and the transactions it executes?
+Wallets will presumably have to cache such lists for offline use.
+Any rules on how frequently that will need to happen?
+Generally the proliferation of trusted lists across 27 member states is a concern from a complexity and performance perspective.**]

+[**For relying party registration, what happens in the case of a multinational (eg Decathlon or Pret A Manger) if one member state is OK with accepting them as a relying and another state is not?
+When a citizen travels from one state to another, they will find that their use of their wallet in one state is inconsistent with the other member state.
+This will reduce confidence in the use of eIDAS by people, who will expect consistency across the EU.
+Additionally, for such multinationals, having to register as a relying party in 27 member states will dissuade them from participating, which is the opposite of what we want.
+I suggest that relying party registration is harmonised across member states so approval in one member state is approval in all member states.**]

+[**Should relying parties have controls over what information they are allowed to ask for?
+I suggest that if relying party registration is required, the relying party has to detail what information they are going to ask for and for what purpose.
+This will allow wallets to inform users if the relying party requests they receive are from the valid relying party, are not asking too much sensitive data, and are proportionate with the requirements of the transction being executed.**]

 For more information, please refer to \[Topic 27\] and to \[Topic 31\].

 ### 3.5 Qualified Electronic Attestation of Attributes (QEAA) Providers